ParkerJ1/5-week-ML-Training-course/docs/Week5_Day21.md

 5. **Questions**: What do you need to clarify or learn more about?

-☐ Reflection completed

 ---

 ## End of Day 21 Checklist

 Before you finish today, verify you have:

 ☐ Project track chosen
 ☐ Project definition document written
 ☐ Technical plan documented
 ☐ Milestone timeline created
 ☐ Development environment set up
 ☐ Dataset downloaded and verified
 ☐ Data exploration notebook with visualizations
 ☐ Baseline model architecture defined
 ☐ Daily reflection completed

-**If you completed everything**: Great!
-You're well-prepared for Day 22.

-**If you're behind**: That's okay!
-Focus on getting the dataset downloaded and explored.
-You can finalize the baseline tomorrow morning.

-**Need help?**: Post questions on Teams or bring them to Wednesday's check-in.

----

-**Tomorrow (Day 22)**: You'll implement your data pipeline, train your baseline model, and get initial results!

 ---